sohamekbote268/Carbon-Aware-Hyperparameter-Optimization-on-the-Example-of-Renewable-Energy-Forecast/README.md

 # Project Overview

-This project consists of five main folders, each containing different components and functionalities related to carbon intensity prediction and renewable energy forecasting.
+This project consists of five main folders, each containing different components and functionalities.
+The primary objective is to forecast the most effective hyperparameters for time series datasets prior to actual training.
+By doing so, the project contributes to advancements in sustainability and energy efficiency.
+The project employs LSTM (Long Short-Term Memory) time series models to achieve its goals.

 ## 1. Datasets